 Your “reel” is video footage of work you have done.
 Years ago this was all of your best (or only) work put together in one, five minute video.
 Now it’s more common to have a series of 20 second clips.
 Clips are also split into different genres; dramatic, comedy, commercial, languages, special skills etc. – whatever applies to you.
 Student films and indie projects are a great place to start for this and once you have some footage it makes it easier for you to get cast in the next project!

-Step 9: Sign with a reputable agent or manager.
+Step 9: Sign With a Reputable Talent Agent or Manager

 Notice that I didn’t put this one first!
 The previous steps are crucial – seriously.
 Agents and managers want to see that you have some skin in the game and that you are serious about this before they invest any of their time and resources into working with you.
 Put together a package that is going to speak to them, just like applying for any other job.
 And make sure to find someone who is right for you in your career right now.